Malik Carney: Hamilton Tiger-Cats

 On January 18, 2021, Carney signed with the Hamilton Tiger-Cats.
 After beginning the season on the injured list, he made his professional debut in week 2, on August 14, 2021, against the Saskatchewan Roughriders where he also recorded his first sack after tackling Cody Fajardo.
 He played in four regular season games, starting in two, where he had three defensive tackles, one special teams tackle, and one sack.
 He was on the reserve roster for the East Semi-Final, but made his playoff debut in the East Final where he recorded two tackles and a sack in the victory over the Toronto Argonauts.
 In his first Grey Cup championship game, he recorded one defensive tackle in the 108th Grey Cup loss to the Winnipeg Blue Bombers.

 Following 2022 training camp, Carney earned a starting role at defensive end for the season opening game against the Roughriders, where he had four defensive tackles, but was reduced to a backup role thereafter.

+In February 2024, he was eligible to test free agency.

+Saskatchewan Roughriders

+On February 13, 2024, the Roughriders announced that Carney had signed with the team.